-Table 1BS 5837:2012 Table B1 - Delivery of tree-related information into the planning system iv) If this document or any other tree related document is approved by the LPA as part of the submission for full planning permission or to fulfil the requirements of a planning condition or to discharge reserved matters, non-compliance may lead to an enforcement notice being served.
+Table 1 BS 5837:2012 Table B1 - Delivery of tree-related information into the planning system iv) If this document or any other tree related document is approved by the LPA as part of the submission for full planning permission or to fulfil the requirements of a planning condition, non-compliance may lead to an enforcement notice being served.
 It is therefore essential that this and associated documents are strictly adhered to.